 Our research mission is to leverage space (3D) and composition (X) to design and manufacture multi-functional materials and structures that utilize mass one to two orders of magnitude more efficiently than current state-of-the-art solutions.
-To realize this mission, we are currently focusing on four themes, and in particular on exploring ideas that lie at their intersections.
+To realize this mission, we are currently focusing on three themes, and in particular on exploring ideas that lie at their intersections.

 1. ADDITIVE MANUFACTURING

-2. CELLULAR MATERIALS
+2. ARCHITECTED MATERIALS

 There are many strategies to increasing the performance of structures.
-The main focus in our group in this space is on cellular materials.
+The main focus in our group in this space is on architected materials.
 These include 2-dimensional structures like honeycombs, as well as 3D lattices and surface based cellular structures such as gyroids.
 Within the cellular materials space, we are specifically interested in two sub-domains: the design of these structures for multi-functionality, as well as the development of predictive models for mechanical behavior and integrity.